What hides behind Meteorite 411? Tue 12 May 2026

 Why?

-Because protective armour plate can turn on you:
+Because protective armour plate can spawn a scab:

 Scabs are hot, fast, sharp and lethal.

-So lethal that German artillery designers devoted a lot of resources to producing scabs:
+So lethal that German artillery designers devoted a lot of resources to producing them:

 And a lot of their alphabet.
 Source: after Does the Armor of a Tank get degraded